 Toss the peppers into a food processor, along with some onion, garlic, and seasonings.
 I used a bit of spicy chili flakes, cumin and salt.
 Keeping it simple here.
 Just like the sauce.

 Process the mixture until it smooths out, then drizzle in some olive oil and process it.
 The olive oil will emulsify and thicken up the soup to an almost fluffy texture.

 Transfer the soup to a pot and add in a bit of chicken broth to thin it out.
 Simmer it for about 10 minutes to let the flavors mingle.
 I used about a cup of broth, but you can use more or less, depending on your preference.

 Some people like a thinner soup, where I enjoy a thicker one, depending on what I'm using it for.

 Adjust for salt and strain if you'd like to.
 It is not necessary to strain it, but doing so will give you a silkier sauce.

-Stir in the yogurt or Mexican crema.
-I prefer to use crema, though yogurt and even sour cream work great here.
+Stir in the sour cream, yogurt or Mexican crema.
+I prefer to use crema, though yogurt and sour cream work great here.
 Or, if you're looking for an even richer version, use heavy cream.
 However, be prepared for the extra calories from the cream.